Create & send surveys with the world’s leading online survey software

 We may use your personal information to:

-Your survey responses will be shared with the creator of the survey that requested the survey.
-While in limited cases the survey creators may be able to identify you based on your responses and your IP address, SurveyMonkey prohibits these parties from: (i) asking survey questions which elicit responses with your name, email address and contact information; (ii) contacting you for marketing or any other purpose (unless you have consented to this); or (iii) from disclosing your identity to other third parties.
+Your survey responses will be shared with the Creator of the survey that requested the survey.
+While in limited cases the Creators may be able to identify you based on your responses and your IP address, generally SurveyMonkey prohibits these parties from: (i) asking survey questions which elicit responses with your name, email address and contact information; (ii) contacting you for marketing or any other purpose (unless you have voluntarily agreed to this); or (iii) from disclosing your identity to other third parties.
+In limited circumstances, SurveyMonkey permits the Creator to ask you for additional information (name, email address and contact information) which you may give voluntarily, to allow you to further participate in research with that Creator outside the SurveyMonkey platform.
+If the Creator asks you for information other than name, email or contact information, please contact SurveyMonkey as collection of additional data is not permitted by SurveyMonkey.

 The information which we collect about you will be shared with other companies in the SurveyMonkey group from time to time.